 With the exception of 1912, 1916, and 1919, the LDS death rate was consistently reported from 1910-1983.
 This is shown in Figure 5a with respect to the United States death rate:

-Definition: The average age at death of the population, in years.
+Definition: The average age of death at birth of the population, in years.

 In 2004 two studies were completed on Mormon life expectancy, one for California Mormons, and one for Utah Mormons.
 They yielded life expectancies of 84.1 and 79.8 respectively, both above the United States average of 77.8.
-This gives us a baseline for extrapolating death rate after the annual reports stopped reporting it in 1983.
+This gives us a baseline for deviating from the U.S. computed value.
 The results of these assumptions yields Figure 5b.

-Given life expectancy and birth rates, the final death rate for all years for which we do not have data can be estimated using the same equations as above.
-This yields Figures 5c and 5d:
+Given life expectancy, the final death rate for all years for which we do not have data can be estimated based on what is known by LDS age distribution characteristics.